Edit on GitHub

 SHA256 : 9d48925a78381885916a6f3bb77891adbfae2b271b05fe2ae9a9b7ebd12c46cc

-• Please note that this image may not compatible with Raspberry Pi 4B with 8GB RAM.
+• Please note that this image may not compatible with the Raspberry Pi 4B with 8GB RAM.

-The recovery image files can be modified without a prior notice.
+Recovery image files may be modified without any prior notice.

 Unzip the downloaded image file

-Extract the .img file and save it in the local disk.
+Extract the .img file and save it to your local disk.

 Burn the image file